-Every child deprived of his/her liberty has the right to prompt access to legal and other appropriate assistance, as well as the right to challenge the legality of the deprivation of his/her liberty before a court or other competent, independent and impartial authority, and to a prompt decision on any such action.
+- 82. Every child deprived of his/her liberty has the right to prompt access to legal and other appropriate assistance, as well as the right to challenge the legality of the deprivation of his/her liberty before a court or other competent, independent and impartial authority, and to a prompt decision on any such action. - 83.
 Every child arrested and deprived of his/her liberty should be brought before a competent authority to examine the legality of (the continuation of) this deprivation of liberty within 24 hours.
-The Committee also recommends the States Parties to ensure by strict legal provisions that the legality of a pre-trial detention is reviewed regularly, preferably every two weeks.
-In case a conditional release of the child, e.g. by applying alternative measures, is not possible the child should be formally charged with the alleged offences and be brought before a court or other competent, independent and impartial authority or judicial body, not later than thirty days after his/her pre-trial detention takes effect.
-The Committee, conscious of the practice of adjourning courts hearings (often more than once), urges the States parties to introduce the legal provisions necessary to ensure that the court/juvenile judge or other competent body makes a final decision on the charges not later than 6 months after they have been presented.
-The right to challenge the legality of the deprivation of liberty includes not only the right to appeal, but also the right to access the court, or other competent, independent and impartial authority or judicial body, in cases where the deprivation of liberty is an administrative decision (e.g. police, prosecutor, other competent authority).
+The Committee also recommends that the States parties ensure by strict legal provisions that the legality of a pretrial detention is reviewed regularly, preferably every two weeks.
+In case a conditional release of the child, e.g. by applying alternative measures, is not possible, the child should be formally charged with the alleged offences and be brought before a court or other competent, independent and impartial authority or judicial body, not later than 30 days after his/her pretrial detention takes effect.
+The Committee, conscious of the practice of adjourning court hearings, often more than once, urges the States parties to introduce the legal provisions necessary to ensure that the court/juvenile judge or other competent body makes a final decision on the charges not later than six months after they have been presented. - 84.
+The right to challenge the legality of the deprivation of liberty includes not only the right to appeal, but also the right to access the court, or other competent, independent and impartial authority or judicial body, in cases where the deprivation of liberty is an administrative decision (e.g. the police, the prosecutor and other competent authority).
 The right to a prompt decision means that a decision must be rendered as soon as possible, e.g. within or not later than two weeks after the challenge is made.

-28c.
 Treatment and conditions (art.
-37(c)).
+37 (c))

-Every child deprived of liberty shall be separated from adults.
+85. Every child deprived of liberty shall be separated from adults.
 A child deprived of his/her liberty shall not be placed in an adult prison or other facility for adults.
 There is abundant evidence that the placement of children in adult prisons or jails compromises their basic safety, well-being, and their future ability to remain free of crime and to reintegrate.
-The permitted exception to the separation of children from adults stated in article 37(c) CRC, "unless it is considered in the child's best interests not to do so", should be interpreted narrowly; the child's best interests does not mean for the convenience of the States Parties.
-States Parties should establish separate facilities for children deprived of their liberty, which include distinct, child-centred staff, personnel, policies and practices.
+The permitted exception to the separation of children from adults stated in article 37 (c) of CRC, "unless it is considered in the child's best interests not to do so", should be interpreted narrowly; the child's best interests does not mean for the convenience of the States parties.
+States parties should establish separate facilities for children deprived of their liberty, which include distinct, child-centred staff, personnel, policies and practices.